 Learning-based lossy compression schemes for 3D scalar fields using neural networks have been proposed recently.
 While first approaches have leveraged the capabilities of such networks to learn general properties of scientific fields and use this knowledge for spatial and temporal super-resolution~\cite{zhou2017volume,han2020ssr,guo2020ssr,han2019tsr}, Lu~\etAl~\cite{lu2021compressive} have focused on the use of Scene Representation Networks (SRNs)~\cite{park2019deepsdf,sitzmann2019scene,mildenhall2020nerf} that overfit to a specific dataset to achieve improved compression rates.

 SRNs were introduced as a compact encoding of (colored) surface models.
 They replace the initial model representation with a learned function that maps from domain locations to surface points.
 SRNs are modeled as fully connected networks where the scene is encoded in the weights of the hidden layers.
 This scene encoding---the so-called latent-space representation---can be trained from images of the initial object via a differentiable ray-marcher, or in object-space using sampled points that are classified as inside or outside the surface.
-Since SRNs allow for direct access of the encoded model at arbitrary domain points, ray-marching can work on the compact representation without having to decode the initial object representation as a whole.
+Since SRNs allow for direct access of the encoded model at arbitrary domain points, ray-marching can work on the compact representation without having to decode the initial object.

-In the work by Lu~\etAl~\cite{lu2021compressive}, the mapping function of SRNs has been trained to yield density samples instead of surface points.
-We will subsequently refer to this kind of SRN as Volume Representation Network (V-SRN).
-By using V-SRN, a ray-marcher can sample directly from the compact latent-space representation, not requiring to decode the initial volume beforehand.
-However, at every sample point along the view-rays, a deep network is called to infer the density sample at that point.
+Lu~\etAl~\cite{lu2021compressive} introduced \emph{neurcomp}, an SRN where the mapping function has been trained to yield density samples instead of surface points.
+We subsequently refer to an SRN that predicts density samples as Volume Representation Network (V-SRN).
+By using a V-SRN, a ray-marcher can sample directly from the compact latent-space representation, and does not require to decode the initial volume beforehand.
+However, at every sample point along the view-rays, a deep network is called to infer the density sample.

 Since SRNs are implemented using generic frameworks like PyTorch or Tensorflow where the basic building block is a network layer, intermediate states of each layer need to be written to global memory to make it available to the next layer.
 Thus, the evaluation becomes heavily memory-bound when deep networks consisting of multiple layers are used.
 Due to this reason, direct volume rendering using V-SRN is currently limited to non-interactive applications, with framerates that are significantly below what can be achieved on the initial data.
-Furthermore, the size of the networks that are used to model the volume representation drastically increases the training times.
+Furthermore, the size of the networks that are used to generate the model representation drastically increases the training times.